sickozell/SickoCV/README.md

 "Sample Clear" input: if this input is triggered, it erases the recorded sample.

-**HINT**: If it's planned to record a sample to play it polyphonically with a master keyboard, please connect gate and v/oct to a MIDI>CV module with 'Reset' polyphony mode selected.
+**TIP**: If it's planned to record a sample to play it polyphonically with a master keyboard, please connect gate and v/oct to a MIDI>CV module with 'Reset' polyphony mode selected.
 Clear any previous sample in memory, select GATE mode, switch the LOOP button on, arm recording and consider adjusting envelope knobs.
 On key press (C4 for example) sickoSampler will start recording until key is unpressed, then the sample can be played immediately.

 **New sample recording**
 In Trig Mode, when recording is stopped by a trig or blue button press and LOOP button is switched on, the sample will be played back immediately in loop mode, and if Rec Re-Arm is on it will keep recording.